Robinkhilery960/Street-Style-Landing-Page/readme.md

 ***

 ## :clipboard: Learnings
-Learnt  about `DOM Structure` ,effective implementation of `Postion Property` and
+Learnt  about `DOM Structure` ,effective implementation of `postion property` and
 some of `pseudo-selectors` like `before` and `after`.

 ## Deployed Link